1. Best Credit Cards

 Why we like it

-The best cash back card is the Blue Cash Preferred® Card from American Express—the main reason is the 6% cash back reward rate for groceries
+The best cash back card is the Blue Cash Preferred® Card from American Express—the main reason is the 6% cash back reward rate for groceries.

 No other competing credit card has gotten close to this reward.
 Sure, it’s capped at $6,000 in spend—but that’s still worth $360.
-(For a card that costs just $95 a year, earning $360 in just one category sounds pretty good!)

 Other rewards include: